KittenpawFromsoftfur/RaspberryServer/readme.md

 > register...
 Registers an account, 1-16 characters.
 Usage: 'register <username> <password>'.
 Example: 'register bob ross'
 > logout...
 Logs an account out.
 Usage: 'logout'.
 > define...
 Defines the name of an IO (GPIO range = 0-7, 10-16, 21-31; MOSFET range = 1-8).
 The name must have 1-16 characters and is case insensitive.
 Usage: 'define gpio/mosfet <IO-number> <name>'.
 Example: 'define gpio 0 fan'
 > set...
 Sets the status of an IO (GPIO range = 0-7, 10-16, 21-31; MOSFET range = 1-8).
 All IOs are output.
 Multi setting IOs via name is not supported.
-Usage: 'set <IO-number/name> <1/0/on/off/high/low>'.
+Usage: 'set gpio/mosfet <IO-number/name> <1/0/on/off/high/low>'.
 Example: 'set gpio fan on'
 > clear...
 Clears the status of all IOs.
 Usage: 'clear gpio/mosfet'.
+Example: 'clear mosfet'
 > delete...
 Deletes the program log, your defines, your account or all files.
 Usage: 'delete log/defines/account/all'.
 Example: 'delete log'
 > shutdown...
 Shuts down the server.
 Usage: 'shutdown'.
 > run...
 Runs a console command on the machine.
 Usage: 'run <command>'.
 Example: 'run reboot'